Healthcare

 • Voice that survived locked screens, backgrounded apps, and battery-aggressive Androids at clinical-grade reliability: every call, every shift, every device

-• An encryption stack hospital security teams could audit on its own terms: TLS, SRTP, ZRTP
+• An encryption stack hospital security teams could audit on their own terms: TLS, SRTP, ZRTP

 White-labeled Cloud Softphone deployed under the operator's brand.